 Follow with the orange peel fragrance oil, weighing out the amount needed then mixing it into the body butter as well.
-(If you prefer an all natural chocolate orange body butter recipe you can substitute the orange peel fragrance oil with .1 oz. of sweet orange essential oil.)
+(If you prefer an all natural chocolate orange body butter recipe you can substitute the orange peel fragrance oil with .05 oz. to .1 oz. of sweet orange essential oil to suit.)

 Finally, using a graduated transfer pipette, measure out the cocoa absolute and the rosemary extract and thoroughly mix into the body butter.

 Now place the body butter in the refrigerator until it reaches an even goopy consistency throughout.
 Mix the body butter again – the cocoa and cocoa absolute will have separated and sunk towards the bottom – then pour into your containers.

 This homemade chocolate orange body butter recipe will fill two 4 oz. containers.
 (Each container will have about 3.8 oz. by weight of product.)
 I used the eco-friendly 4 oz. paperboard jars from SKS Bottle & Packaging for these body butters.

 Allow your body butter to fully solidify – this can take 24-48 hours depending on the temperature in your home, then place the lid on each body butter and label as desired for gifting or personal use.

 How to Make Labels for Your DIY Holiday Gifts for Mom

 You can make simple labels for the lids for your homemade body butter using free online clipart to make your DIY holiday gifts for mom really pop.
 I found this orange border clipart at Mein Lila Park blog here.